scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Finished off the left overs of some soylent today, then had ramen for lunch and after going for a couple hours walk.

+### Day 216

+Soylent for lunch, but had dominoes for dinner.
+Hmm.
+Wings.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/